Techrivalry1/Student-portfolio/README.md

-# Student-portfolio
+# Student Portfolio Website

+This project is a simple personal portfolio website created using HTML, CSS, and JavaScript.

+## Project Objective
-A personal portfolio website built with HTML, CSS, and JavaScript.
-The project demonstrates the use of Git and GitHub for version control, commits, documentation, and repository management.
+The purpose of this project is to demonstrate the use of Git and GitHub, including repository creation, version control, commits, and pushing a project to a remote repository.

+## Technologies Used
+- HTML
+- CSS
+- JavaScript
+- Git
+- GitHub

+## Author
+Syed Muhammad Saad